entur/tavla/CONTRIBUTING.md

 npm run lint
 ```

-## Using your own Firebase Project
+## Using your own Firebase project

 We are using Firebase for hosting tavla.entur.no (Firebase Hosting) and we are using Firebase Authentication as our authentication platform.
 Therefore, if you are thinking of hosting your own fork of Tavla, we would recommend you to do the same.

+Note that you will need the Firebase billing plan _Blaze_ to run Tavla, which requires a payment method linked to your account that will be charged if your usage exceeds Google's [no-cost limits](https://firebase.google.com/pricing).

 PS!
 Make sure you are following the licenses and terms for Tavla: https://github.com/entur/tavla#licenses-and-terms